-3.2 The need to sustain a community all the year round; the NPPF requires us to support strong vibrant communities and the Borough Core Strategy (6.5.2) says that the Council's approach to housing in rural areas will seek to sustain rural communities.
-Our villages contain a number of people who live here permanently.
-There is a vast increase in population for a small number of weeks in the year.
+The need to sustain a community all the year round.
+The NPPF 2019 has at its 3.2 heart 'a presumption in favour of sustainable development' without compromising the ability of future generations to meet their own needs and the Local Plan says that the Council's approach to housing in rural areas will seek to sustain rural communities.
+Our villages contain a decreasing number of people who live here permanently.
+There is a vast increase in population for a number of weeks in the year.
 It is said that in excess of 65% of the houses in the villages are now holiday homes or lets.
-The ratio of permanent residents to holiday residents is perceived to be reducing rapidly.
-If the permanent population, which is made up of working people, families and retired people, is to survive, a long term planning strategy has to consider provision of units for shops, workshops, small businesses etc. to provide local work.
-It should also address the need for appropriate housing for the people who live and work here permanently as well as for those who live here part time and our temporary visitors.
+However, the Council's current data shows that 42.9% are judged to be second homes and holiday lets.
+Another local perception is that the ratio of permanent residents to holiday residents is reducing rapidly.
+If the permanent population, which is made up of working people, families and retired people, is to survive, a long term planning strategy has to consider provision of units for shops, workshops, small businesses, improved electronic communications, etc. to provide local work.
+It should also address the need for appropriate housing for the people who live and work here permanently as well as for those who live here part time or are temporary visitors.

-3.3 In order to do the above, and ensure that the houses built over the next few years will provide what the Government needs in terms of housing stock (houses that are used rather than stand empty) we need to look very carefully at the type of houses that are being built.
-The strategy has to consider the accommodation required for a full time population as well as for second homeowners and holiday lets.
+3.3 In order to do the above, and ensure that the houses built over the next few years will provide what the Government needs in terms of housing stock (houses that are used rather than stand empty) we need to look very carefully at the type of houses that are being built and a means of dealing with parking and traffic issues.
+Further consideration is needed of the infrastructure with regards to those with disabilities and roads with no pavements.
+The strategy has to consider the accommodation required for a full-time population as well as for second homeowners and holiday lets.

 3.4 Large houses do little to fill this need.
 They are seen as being built for the second home market and will remain empty for a large part of year.
 The number of these large houses is seen as swamping the 'reasonably sized' houses that would make the community more sustainable yet would still, if required, provide a functional second home.
-Building more appropriately sized dwellings seems to us to fit with the aim of the Borough Core Strategy, which aspires to promote adaptable, high quality development which is capable of being modified to suit people with different needs.
+Building more appropriately sized dwellings seems to us to fit with the aim of the Local Plan, which aspires to promote adaptable, high quality development which is capable of being modified to suit people with different needs.